Esmond Harmsworth, 2nd Viscount Rothermere: Personal life and death

-He married, secondly, Ann Geraldine Mary Charteris, widow of Shane Edward Robert O'Neill, 3rd Baron O'Neill, who was killed in action in 1944 in Italy.
-She was the daughter of Captain Guy Lawrence Charteris and Frances Lucy Tennant and granddaughter of Hugo Richard Charteris, 11th Earl of Wemyss.
+He married, secondly, Ann Geraldine Mary O'Neill (née Charteris), widow of Shane O'Neill, 3rd Baron O'Neill, who had been killed in action in 1944 in Italy.
+She was the daughter of Captain Guy Lawrence Charteris (second son of the 11th Earl of Wemyss) and Frances Lucy Tennant.
 They married on 28 June 1945 and divorced in 1952.
-Ann Charteris then married the writer Ian Fleming in 1952.
+She then married writer Ian Fleming in 1952.

 Lord Rothermere married, thirdly, Mary Murchison, daughter of Kenneth Murchison, on 28 March 1966, by whom he had a second son: